amdelamar/oddox-dashboard/README.md

 ## Usage

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 I plan to make a self-installing version once the main features are complete.
+Essentially, this is a web client for the [Rant](https://github.com/RamblingWare/Rant) system.

-Please use see [Rant](https://github.com/RamblingWare/Rant) project README for full deployment details.
+Please use see [Rant's README](https://github.com/RamblingWare/Rant) for full deployment details.

-### Manually Build
+### Getting Started

 ``` bash
 # install dependencies